kn5150/cs50-kn5150/Week 1 - C/3a - cash/README.md

 ![image](https://user-images.githubusercontent.com/101081243/194732211-3be032cb-92f3-41dd-973d-4185945bbd45.png)

-That one little tweak managed to fix the code...I'll just throw in this screencap of a reply in the CS50 Discord server here as I now can relate.
-LOL
+That one little tweak managed to fix the code...I'll just throw in this screencap of a reply in the CS50 Discord server here as I now can relate. :see_no_evil: :joy:

 ![image](https://user-images.githubusercontent.com/101081243/194732242-7f7f42c9-6758-42d3-99e2-e923e5386d22.png)